 Undergraduate Research Grants

-- NOTE: in some cases, larger grants may be possible for projects that require a higher level of funding.
-Blitz “undergraduate research” to make an appointment if you think your project may qualify for additional funding.
-You will also need to include a section in your written proposal justifying your budget request.
+- In some cases, larger grants may be possible for projects that require a higher level of funding.
+You must contact UGAR before submitting your application if you would like to apply for a larger grant.
+You will also need to include a section in your written proposal justifying your budget request

-- A portion of each award ($100) is withheld pending submission of the final report/thesis to the Office of Undergraduate Advising and Research
+- A portion of each award ($100) is withheld pending submission of a final report to the Office of Undergraduate Advising and Research.

 - Students apply for funding the term before the one in which they intend to engage in the research.
 Funding will not be awarded retroactively or for applications submitted in the same term as the research.

-- Senior Fellows are not eligible for any of these grants during their fellowship year.
+- Senior Fellows and Mellon Mays Undergraduate Fellows are not eligible for these grants.

 - Applicants can receive a maximum of 2 leave term grants (students are eligible for senior honors thesis grants even if they have received 2 leave term grants).

 - Students MUST be working directly with a Dartmouth College faculty mentor on the research.
 This generally includes faculty at the college, Geisel School of Medicine, Tuck School of Business, and Thayer School of Engineering.
 Please contact Undergraduate Research if you have questions about your advisor's eligibility to supervise your research.

 - Students doing research with faculty at other (non-Dartmouth) institutions are not eligible for research grants.